Kuzcop/snake/README.md

 Use the arrow keys to navigate the snake.

 ## Repo Overview
-This repository contains files to play the snake game as yourself, or to let an agent play the game:
+This repository contains files to play the snake game as yourself, or to let an RL agent play the game:

-- [Snake](snake.py): This file holds the snake class, with attributes describing the snake body's position and special methods to check against different collisions.
+- [Snake](snake.py): This file holds the snake class with attributes describing the snake body's position and special methods to check against different collisions.
 - [RL Snake Play](RL_snake_play.py): To play the game using RL agents, run this file with the name of the agent model you wish to play the game.
 Currently, there is support for A2C, Q-learning, and PPO.
-Use --h to learn more about how to run the file from the terminal. <br />
+Use --h to learn more about how to run the file from the cmd line. <br />
 Example: <br />  (To train) python RL_snake_play.py -s 20 -m qlearn --train <br /> (To test) python RL_snake_play.py -s 20 -m qlearn --test
 - [Snake Environment](snake_environment): This environment follows the OpenAi Gymnasium structure for environments.
 The action space and observation space for all agents are the same.<br />
-Action space: spaces.Discrete(3)<br />
+**Action space**: spaces.Discrete(3) <br />
-Observation space: (spaces.Discrete(8), spaces.Box(0, 1, shape=(3,), dtype=int)<br />
+**Observation space**: (spaces.Discrete(8), spaces.Box(0, 1, shape=(3,), dtype=int) <br />
-reset() will put the snake back in the starting position, top left of the screen, reposition the apple, and reset distance measurements to the apple. step() moves the snake and then checks if the agent has crashed into a wall, eaten its body, or eating an apple.
+*reset()* will put the snake back in the starting position, top left of the screen, reposition the apple, and reset distance measurements to the apple. *step()* moves the snake and then checks if the agent has crashed into a wall, eaten its body, or eaten an apple.
 - [Snake Game](snake_game.py): Run this file to play the snake game yourself.
 Arrow keys to move.
 - [Snake Helper](snake_helper.py): Miscellaneous functions for generating and saving learning curve plots.
 It also contains the code used to facilitate training and testing different models
 - [Snake Agent](snake_agent.py): The file contains the class for creating a Q-learning snake agent.